Rational Growth — Rational Growth

 Joseph Juran, the quality management pioneer, independently noticed the same distribution in defect analysis in the 1940s and formalized it as “the vital few and the trivial many.”
 In manufacturing quality control, a small number of defect categories typically account for the majority of quality failures.
 Fix those few categories and you’ve addressed most of the problem.
 Juran named this the Pareto Principle in honor of Vilfredo’s original observation, giving the pattern its formal name in management literature.
 [2]

-Related: mental models guide
+Related: cognitive biases guide

 Juran’s application was immediately practical: rather than trying to fix everything, identify the vital few root causes and concentrate there.
 This is still standard practice in Six Sigma and lean manufacturing — the fishbone diagram, the Pareto chart, the 5 Whys — all encode the same insight.
 Most of the problem comes from a small fraction of the causes.